Code-Institute-Submissions/milestone_1_harperk/README.md

 ## Wireframes

 [Balsamiq](https://balsamiq.com/) was used for the initial design phase of the website.
-Minor changes were made during the implementation stage for aesthetic and usability reasons.
+Some changes were made during the implementation stage for aesthetic and usability reasons.

 ### Large Screen